 We're all aware now that the standard American diet has made us a fatter nation, but did you know that it can actually cause you to overeat?
 The cause is all of the refined foods, grains and empty calories we’re consuming—which raise blood sugar too high, too quickly.

 The pancreas then has to work overtime, secreting more insulin in an effort to bring blood sugar back down to manageable levels.
-This elevated insulin cause an eventual “crash,” causing blood sugar to fall far below normal—increasing your hunger, cravings and irritability.
+This elevated insulin level leads to an eventual “crash,” causing blood sugar to fall far below normal—increasing your hunger, cravings, and irritability.
 At this point, most people overeat, which starts the cycle over again.

 Instead, to lose weight I recommend eating the same Pan-Asian Mediterranean (PAM) diet that I recommend for good heart health.
 It includes fresh fruits and vegetables, fish, nuts meat used sparingly—and meals based on small portions with a lot of variety.
 But to lose weight, you need to make a few important modifications to your weight-loss diet plans.